jen6one9/that-readme-generator/README.md

 N/A

 ##  Tests
-No automated tests at this time.
-User can run console.logs
+There are no automated scripts at this time.
+Users can use console.log to incrementally test their code.

 ##  Questions
-Please reach out to me with any questions. diesta.jeneth@gmail.com
+Please reach out to me with any questions via diesta.jeneth@gmail.com